New Season Will Premiere New Films

 WORLD Channel, public media’s platform for diverse independent film, has announced three documentaries to premiere as part of Season 6 of its Doc World series.

-Keep It a Secret, the unsung history of Ireland’s surfing pioneers who transcended political conflict; Ganden: A Joyful Land, an intimate look at the lives of the last remaining generation of Tibetan Buddhist monks who studied at Ganden Monastery in Tibet; and The Accused, a profile of the powerful cleric Khadim Rizvi, whose one mission is to preserve Pakistan’s blasphemy laws.
-Additional films for Doc World Season 6 will be announced in the spring.
+Keep It a Secret, the unsung history of Ireland’s surfing pioneers who transcended political conflict; Ganden: A Joyful Land, an intimate look at the lives of the last remaining generation of Tibetan Buddhist monks who studied at Ganden Monastery in Tibet; The Accused, a profile of the powerful cleric Khadim Rizvi, whose one mission is to preserve Pakistan’s blasphemy laws; and Crossings, following peacemakers who set out across the Korean DMZ, calling for an end to a war that has divided its people.
 Doc World airs weekly, Sundays at 10pm ET on WORLD Channel.

 Hosted by award-winning voice actor Andia Winslow, Doc World showcases the best international documentaries that dive deep into the heart of an issue, giving American viewers a chance to understand the lives and concerns of people from around the world.